uidb-dev/react.cordova/README.md

 ## Available Scripts cordova
 how can write cordova comand line.
 <br>
-start the line whit cordo instead of cordova
+start the line with cordo instead of cordova
 <br>
 **Example:**
 #### `cordo plugin add cordova-plugin-media`